-Hillary A. Sale is a recognized expert in financial services, securities, crisis management, compliance, corporate governance, strategy, and leadership.
+Hillary A. Sale is an influential business leader and consultant as well as a recognized expert in financial services, ESG, securities, crisis management, compliance, corporate governance, strategy, and leadership.
 She has been a member of the FINRA Board of Governors since 2016, where she Chairs the Regulatory Policy Committee and serves on the Executive, Nominating and Governance, Compensation, and Regulatory Operations Committees.
-She is also a member of the Advisory Board of Foundation Press, an educational publisher of scholarly books and the board of DirectWomen, a nonprofit focused on increasing the presence of women on public company boards.
-Hillary is the Chair of the DirectWomen Board Institute and serves on DirectWomen’s Executive and Nominating and Governance Committees.
+She is also a member of the Advisory Board of Foundation Press, an educational publisher of scholarly books, is a faculty member with the National Association of Corporate Directors (NACD) and speaks and works with boards across the country, and is a member the board of DirectWomen, a prestigious organization successfully increasing the presence of women on public company boards.
+Hillary is also the Chair of the DirectWomen Board Institute and serves on DirectWomen’s Executive and Nominating and Governance Committees.

 She is an accomplished business partner who speaks to industry groups and academic audiences and was selected by the St. Louis Business Journal as a “2014 Most Influential Business Woman.”
-In addition to running governance and leadership programs, Hillary consults regularly with CEOs and C-suite executives on governance, strategy, inclusion and diversity, company culture, and compliance.
-And, she works with business leaders in both custom executive education programs and programs at Harvard Law, where she Chairs the Women’s Leadership Initiative, and at Georgetown’s McDonough School of Business and the Law Center.
+In addition to running governance and leadership programs, Hillary consults regularly with CEOs, C-suite executives, and boards on governance, strategy, ESG, inclusion and diversity, company culture, and compliance.
+She also works with business leaders in both custom executive education programs and programs at Harvard Law, where she Chairs the Women’s Leadership Initiative, and at Georgetown’s McDonough School of Business and the Law Center.